ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 ### So, now you have:

-- A working knowledge of Markdown
+- A working knowledge of Markdown.
-- A Markdown-focused text editor (Typora highly recommended)
+- A Markdown-focused text editor (Typora highly recommended).
-- A way to upload your content to the web without using confusing word processors or proprietary programs
+- A way to upload your content to the web without using confusing word processors or proprietary programs.
 - A central storage place for your content.
 Your team will be able to edit, publish and re-use it painlessly across devices and platforms.